Kenneth Fernando

-Kenneth Michael James Fernando is a former Anglican Bishop of Colombo, Sri Lanka.
+Kenneth Michael James Fernando (25 July 1932 – 3 September 2025) was a Sri Lankan Anglican clergyman who was Bishop of Colombo.

 Born in Moratuwa and educated at Prince of Wales' College, Moratuwa and Royal College, Colombo and at the University of Oxford, he served as the Secretary of the Diocese before he was elected as the Bishop of Colombo.
 He served as the Vicar of Maharagama Anglican Church prior to his ordination.
+Fernando died on 3 September 2025, at the age of 93.